 So, if you plan to make a chocolate ganache, follow these steps:

 - Use good quality chocolate and chop it very fine.
-Good quality chocolate makes a huge difference both in flavour and texture.
+Good quality chocolate makes a huge difference both in flavor and texture.
 It contains a higher % of cocoa butter and will lead to a better ganache.

 - Heat your cream only to a simmer, when it’s just barely starting to have bubbles around the edge.
 Then pour it over the finely chopped chocolate.